-It should also be noted that the code tables contained in version 1.0 of the WMDS have been further developed and/or completed by TT-WMD and in consultation with the wider community.
+It should also be noted that the code tables contained in version 1.0 of the WMDS have been further developed and/or completed by the Inter-Commission Coordination Group on WIGOS, Task Team on WIGOS Metadata (TT-WMD) and in consultation with the wider community.
 Those new code tables are to be submitted to CBS Session (November 2016) for formal approval, although they are being used by OSCAR/Surface since 2 May 2016.

 INTRODUCTION